ZenMagick/ZenMagick/zenmagick/plugins/request/zm_wiki/Readme.txt

 * Download (obvious ;)
   Download the latest version from http://zenmagick.radebatz.net

-* Extract into the ZenMagick request plugins directory
+* Extract into the ZenMagick plugins directory

 * Install the plugin via the ZenMagick plugins admin page

 * After that you should be able to browse to the zen-cart main_page 'wiki';
   Example: http://your.host/index.php?main_page=wiki

+* If using ZenMagick's pretty links feature, you will have to add the following two lines to your main .htaccess file:

+  RewriteRule ^wiki/([^/]+)/?$ index.php?main_page=wiki&page=$1 [QSA,L]
+  RewriteRule ^wiki/?$ index.php?main_page=wiki&page=WikiRoot [QSA,L]

 * Enjoy!

+NOTE: The plugin will create some directories to store the data and temp files.
+Those directories will not be deleted on uninstall:
+* wiki/files
+* wiki/tmp

 CONFIGURATION